Breadboarding, shaping, slicing, and steelthreading solutions with AI agents

 Slicing and dicing

 This can now be very easily done, once we have a final shape in the doc.
 By means of the $breadboarding skill, it breaks it down into multiple slices.
-Each of these slices are demoable pieces.
-Another advantage of these vertical slices through breadboarding format is that they translate extremely well when we create mermaid diagrams, or excalidraw/tldraw versions as well.
+Each of these slices is a demoable piece.
+Another advantage of these vertical slices through the breadboarding format is that they translate extremely well when we create mermaid diagrams, or excalidraw/tldraw versions as well.
 This helps give quick feedback and improve each of those components of the vertical slice better.

 Say, for the ontolo app, I sliced the shape A, into 5 slices, each demoable, verifiable and testable on ones’ own.
 However, for knowing if the end-to-end integration works or not, we have to wait till the final slice is built for us to know for sure.

-For lightweight apps, one could skip breadboarding and slicing all together, and just ask the agents to come up with the implementation plan, and it might take it up from there in an easy way.
+For lightweight apps, one could skip breadboarding and slicing altogether, and just ask the agents to come up with the implementation plan, and it might take it up from there in an easy way.
+But once the app stops being obviously simple, I think slicing becomes important because it restores the human feedback loop.
+You are no longer waiting for the whole product to materialize before reacting to it.

 Optional: Steel threading